AmigaOS: AmigaOS 3.1.4, 3.2

-In September 2018, Hyperion Entertainment released AmigaOS 3.1.4; this was both a software and hardware update for all Amigas.
-In 2019, AmigaOS 3.1.4.1 was released as a software only update to Amiga 3.1.4, mainly as a bug fix.
+In September 2018, Hyperion Entertainment released AmigaOS v3.1.4; this is both a software and hardware update for all classic Amigas and in fact updated the Amiga's Kickstarts – Is is optionally shipped with given releases of physical hardware-ROMs for the respective older original machines to be installed into and eventually equipped with by the user itself.

+Like the previous updates AmigaOS 3.5 and 3.9, it is also largely based on and extends upon the source-code of Commodore's original AmigaOS v3.1.
+Yet, according to Hyperion Entertainment, AmigaOS v3.1.4, which was "originally intended as a bug-fix release, it also modernizes many system components previously upgraded in OS 3.9".

-It includes many fixes, modernizes several system components previously upgraded in OS 3.9, introduces support of larger hard drives (including at bootup), supports the entire line of Motorola 680x0 CPUs up to (and including) the Motorola 68060, and includes a modernized Workbench with a new, optional icon set.
-Unlike AmigaOS 3.5 / 3.9, AmigaOS 3.1.4 still supports the Motorola 68000 CPU.
+It includes many fixes, modernizes several system components previously already upgraded in OS 3.9, introduces support of larger hard drives (including at bootup), supports the entire line of Motorola 680x0 CPUs up to (and including) the Motorola 68060, and includes a modernized Workbench with a new, optional icon set.
+Unlike AmigaOS 3.5/3.9, AmigaOS 3.1.4 still supports the Motorola 68000 CPU.

+Thus alongside of fixing various former bugs, for the update Hyperion incorporated and thus back-ported many of the features Haage & Partners' Amiga 3.5 and 3.9 already brought to the OS (e.g. → support of large hard-drives, support for long file-names, more advanced CLI/Shell, updated and multi-threaded CrossDOS- and CDFS-integration or PCL and PostScript-support for printers).
+Amiga OS v3.1.4 additionally also came with newer releases of the Amiga Kickstart-ROMs (either as a digital download in Kickstart-images, or shipped with physical Kickstart-ROMs).

+In 2019, AmigaOS 3.1.4.1 was released as a software only update to Amiga 3.1.4 free-of-charge, mainly as a bug fix.
+In 2020 Hyperion Entertainment released the complete change-notes for v3.1.4, including the changes already made prior on its minor bug-fixing update 3.1.4.1 as a free download, and released its "Locale Extras 45.315", which "includes localization materials for greek, polish and russian languages that require additional system setup to work."

-In May 2021, Hyperion Entertainment released AmigaOS 3.2, which includes all features of the previous version (3.1.4.1) and adds several new improvements such as support for ReAction GUI, management of Amiga Disk File images, help system and improved datatypes.
+In May 2021, Hyperion Entertainment released AmigaOS 3.2, which includes all features of the previous version (3.1.4.1) and adds several new improvements such as support for ReAction GUI, native management of Amiga Disk File images, a integrated help-system and improved datatypes.

-In december 2021, an update was released named AmigaOS 3.2.1, with bug fixes and other improvements.
+In December 2021, an update was released named AmigaOS 3.2.1, with bug fixes and other improvements.
 A second update, named AmigaOS 3.2.2, was released in March 2023 with more improvements and bug fixes.